deshartman/conversation-relay-flex-dialler/README.md

 3. The server then:
    - Stores the call parameters for the session
-   - Makes a request to the `get-customer` function with the caller's phone number
+   - Makes a request to get customer details with the caller's phone number
-   - Receives customer details (including first name)
    - Uses this information to generate a personalized greeting
    - Initiates the verification process

-4. The `get-customer` function:
-   - Receives the caller's phone number
-   - Looks up customer information
-   - Returns customer details for personalization
-   - Enables the conversation to proceed with verified customer context

 ### Important Note on WebSocket Implementation